 The Child Welfare certificate is designed to educate individuals interested in improving the quality of life for children and families vulnerable to abuse and neglect.
-For training programs, the Title IVE Child Welfare Training Program and a University Partnerships (UP) child welfare program are available for eligible M.S.W. students interested in a career in child protective services.
-Program information and application materials can be found at http://chhs.unh.edu/sw/child-welfare-and-partnerships-training.
+For training programs, the Title IVE Child Welfare Program is available for eligible M.S.W. students interested in a career in child protective services.
+Program information and application materials can be found at https://chhs.unh.edu/social-work/child-welfare-partnerships-training.

 Social Work (SW)